TonicAI/textual/docs/source/redact/datasets.rst

 Editing a dataset
 -----------------

 You can use the SDK to edit a dataset.
-However, not all properties of the dataset can be edited from the SDK.
+However, not all dataset properties can be edited from the SDK.

 The following snippet renames the dataset and disables modification of entities that are tagged as ORGANIZATION.